bjornjohansen/WordPress-Instafeed/readme.txt

 == Description ==

-Fetches the latest instagrams from either a specified Instagram username or a tag.
+Fetch and display the latest Instagrams from either a specified Instagram username or a tag.

+* Really easy to configure widget
+* No OAuth required
-Works on https.
+* Works on HTPPS.

-No CSS provided (yet).
-Do what you want, create a slider, gallery, whatever …
+* No CSS provided (yet).
+Do what you want, create a slider, lightbox gallery, whatever …
+* Optimized for full page caching.
+Widget content is fetched via an AJAX GET request for easy cache tuning.
+* Results from Instagram is cached for fast loading
+* i18n ready.
+POT file and nb_NO translation included

 == Installation ==